-We are a recently formed, externally funded [EU/UK] research cluster – Complexity Planning and Urbanism [CPU] – at the Manchester school of Architecture [QS world rankings place MSA 6th globally], a joint school between the University of Manchester and Manchester Metropolitan University.
+We are a recently formed, externally funded [EU/UK] research laboratory – Complexity Planning and Urbanism [CPU] – at the Manchester School of Architecture [QS world rankings place MSA 6th globally], a joint school between the University of Manchester and Manchester Metropolitan University.

 In CPU, we combine urban complexity research with the development of new digital tools allowing simulation and experimentation of previously impracticable temporal urban phenomena.